Dobefu/DLiteScript/docs/content/docs/standard-library/strings/has.md

 +++
 title = 'strings.has'
 linkTitle = 'has'
-description = 'Checks if a string contains a substring.' weight = 0 draft = false
+description = 'Check if a string contains a specific substring.
+Test for text presence within strings for validation and conditional logic.
+Part of the strings namespace.' weight = 0 draft = false
 +++